SuperOfficeDocs/superoffice-docs/docs/email/mailgun/security.md

 Spear Phishing: Spear phishing is a specific type of phishing attack targeted at a single individual inside an organization where the payoff for a successful breach is particularly high.

-Read more about Phishing attacks on [Valimail.com][13]
+Read more about Phishing attacks on [Valimail.com][13].

 ## DDOS attacks

-DDOS (denial-of-service) attacks are in the category of an email bomb, which is a form of net abuse consisting of sending huge volumes of email to an address in an attempt to overflow the mailbox or overwhelm the server where the email address is hosted in a denial-of-service attack
+DDOS (denial-of-service) attacks are in the category of an email bomb, which is a form of net abuse consisting of sending huge volumes of email to an address in an attempt to overflow the mailbox or overwhelm the server where the email address is hosted in a denial-of-service attack.

-Read more about DDOS in [Wikipedia][14]
+Read more about DDOS in [Wikipedia][14].

 ## Limits and best practices

 ### Generally

 Unfortunately, even by having a perfectly functional mail system with all the above tools enforced you will not be 100% safe from the bad guys out there.
 Not all servers are using all three tools shown above.
-It is enough to look at the table shown in Wikipedia to see how that is possible: `http://en.wikipedia.org/wiki/Comparison_of_mail_servers`
+It is enough to look at the table shown in Wikipedia to see how that is possible: `http://en.wikipedia.org/wiki/Comparison_of_mail_servers`.

 Furthermore, there are some limits that you should always consider when dealing with SPF and DKIM:

-As already said above DKIM alone does not grant in any way that the sender server is allowed to send outgoing mail for the specific domain
+As already said above DKIM alone does not grant in any way that the sender server is allowed to send outgoing mail for the specific domain.
 SPF is powerless with messages forged in a shared hosting scenario, as all the mail will appear as the same coming IP.

 ### For CRM Online